 This funds the on-going participation of the City of Chicago in the regional planning process.
+Who will benefit from the interim or final products of this project?

 Residents, businesses and visitors of the City of Chicago, the northeastern Illinois region, the State of Illinois and the nation.